 “Mandy?”
 Ray is still staring at her.

 “Ray, I went… to the doctor’s this week, and…” She’s holding her head down and she can barely speak.
 Her voice and her hand are shaking as her death grip on mine tightens.
 “We… we’re… having a baby, Ray.”

-The silence that followed seemed to last forever even though I knew it was only a few moments.
+The silence that follows seems to last forever even though I know it’s only a few moments.